wasted/netflow/README.md

 ## Deployment

-Running it with your custom configuration (application.conf), you can start it with something like this:
+There are paramters for the [configuration file](https://raw.github.com/wasted/netflow/master/src/main/resources/sample.conf) and the [logback config](https://raw.github.com/wasted/netflow/master/src/main/resources/logback.production.xml).
+To run the application, try something like ths:

 ```
-java											\
-	-Xms2048M      								\
-	-Xmx2048M      								\
-	-Xmn1024M      								\
-	-server      								\
+java -server      								\
 	-XX:+AggressiveOpts      					\
 	-Dconfig.file=application.conf				\
-	-Dlogback.configurationFile=io.log.xml		\
+	-Dlogback.configurationFile=logback.xml		\
 	-Dio.netty.epollBugWorkaround=true			\ # only useful on Linux as it is bugged
 	-jar netflow.jar
 ```

-You can find a sample.conf at [src/main/resources/sample.conf](https://raw.github.com/wasted/netflow/master/src/main/resources/sample.conf).

-A sample logback configuration for production use is at [src/main/resources/logback.production.xml](https://raw.github.com/wasted/netflow/master/src/main/resources/logback.production.xml).
+A more optimized version can be found in the [run shellscript](https://raw.github.com/wasted/netflow/master/run).

-We are open to suggestions for some more optimal startup parameters. ;)
+We are open to suggestions for some more optimal JVM parameters.
+Please consider opening a pull request if you think you've got an optimization.

 ## FAQ - Frequently Asked Questions